 I’ve considered worst-case scenarios and the cost-effectiveness of insurance (that is, would it make sense to buy a policy or set aside money to draw upon if a certain, potentially insurable bad thing happened).
 Then I bought the insurance needed and let go of what was unnecessary.

 Distrusted untrustworthy financial advisors

 One of the most difficult parts of making progress financially has been dealing with financial advisors.
 Sifting through sound counsel and dangerous advice has not been easy.

-On the dark side, I have learned that many advisors, credentialed and otherwise, have a limited capacity to understand novel personal finance scenarios, a surprising inability to offer creative but perfectly legal solutions to dilemmas, and a zeal for positioning services that benefit their wallet and not their clients.
+On the dark side, I have learned that many advisors, credentialed and otherwise, have a limited capacity to understand novel personal finance scenarios, a surprising inability to offer creative but perfectly legal solutions to dilemmas, and zeal for positioning services that benefit their wallet and not their clients.

 From a more positive and proactive perspective, I have discovered that financial professionals can be excellent resources — especially if I know the right questions to ask.
-After I’ve researched a topic and am ready to discuss, pros can explain nuances, apply a rule to my situation, and guide me in implementing a plan.
+After I’ve researched a topic and am ready to discuss it, pros can explain nuances, apply a rule to my situation, and guide me in implementing a plan.

 Though I am still learning to tap the potential of financial experts, I have avoided disaster by withholding trust from unsavory and unskilled ones in the past.